DrProton824/vader5pro-hid-tools/docs/USBPcap_ReverseEngineering.md

 ## Capdata observations (0x81)

 No 20-byte `0x81` capdata packets were observed in baseline measurements.

-A single stray byte (`0x08`) appeared on `0x81` during idle monitoring.
-This does not match the 20-byte capdata packets observed during connection sequences and is likely a USBPcap artefact or unrelated control response.

-**Confirmed:** `0x81` capdata only appears during and immediately after the connection initialization sequence.
+The `0x81` capdata only appears during and immediately after the connection initialization sequence.

 ### Device behavior after ~30 minutes without controller